American Airlines will let super-rich passengers take private helicopters to avoid long lines

 But those who can afford better seats may be more likely to spring for these add-ons.
 A customer testimonial on Blade’s site begins, “I am writing you from a first-class seat on a flight from JFK to LAX, a flight I wouldn’t be on if it wasn’t for your company…”

 Let’s take a New York-to-L.A. round trip as an example.
-The first step is to charter a Blade airport flight, which starts at $695 in New York and takes up to six people.
-Assuming you can find five other people flying American that same time of day, this works out to $116 each.
-(Blade flights between downtown LA and from LAX run $335 per person.)
+The first step is to charter a Blade airport flight, which starts at $695 in New York for one person and takes up to five additional people at $195 each.
+Assuming you can find five other people flying American that same time of day and you all divide the total costs evenly, this works out to $278 each.
+(Blade flights between downtown L.A. and from LAX run $335 per person.)
 The deal between Blade and American is only for people chartering whole helicopters.
 In the Blade app, travelers can then buy American’s Five Star escort service, which costs $350 each way, covering both the departure and arrival airports.

 Blade also offers ride share for single passengers starting at $195 per person, although most New York City flights I saw were priced at $295.
 A solo ride in a taxi is about $65, before tip, and about the same in an Uber.
 In any of these cases, you’d have to buy Five Star service separately.

-All told, that’s at least $1,602 to get people to and from airline flights that, when I checked three weeks out, started at $297, round trip, for a Basic Economy seat.
-The same flight could cost up to $3,317 for first class, however, in which case $1,602 might not seem like too much more to add.
+All told, that’s at least $1,927 to get people to and from airline flights that, when I checked three weeks out, started at $297, round trip, for a Basic Economy seat.
+The same flight could cost up to $3,317 for first class, however, in which case about two grand extra might not seem like too much more to add.

 Convenience over consideration?

-Note: This story has been updated to reflect a price correction from Blade, which initially provided a lower price point for the per-person prices to and from JFK.